nzda-otago/nzda-otago.github.io/range.md

 ## Location

 The Leith Valley Rifile Range is accessed off Leith Valley road.
 Either from Leith Valley or off state highway one at Leith saddle heading south.
-Open from 1pm to 4pm only, $5 for NZ Deerstalker Members $10 for non-Deerstalkers
+Open from 1pm to 4pm only, $5 for NZ Deerstalkers Members $10 for non-Deerstalkers

 ![Leith Valley Range Location](assets/images/range-location.png)